How to Build a Custom Multi-Vendor Online Marketplace Startup?

 4. Encourage buyers and sellers to come on board

-You need to have a plan in place to entice vendors to sign up to your marketplace and encourage people to buy.
+You need to have a plan in place to entice vendors to sign up for your built marketplace startup and encourage people to buy.
 Here are some of our top tips.

 - Know who your target audience is and how they prefer to be marketed to